stealjs/steal-tools/README.md

 `steal-tools` is a collection of command-line utilities
 that:

- - makes building ES6, CommonJS, AMD, and applications _easy_, and
+ - makes building ES6, CommonJS, AMD, applications and plugins _easy_, and
  - writes those builds so your apps load _fast_.

 It is one half of the [StealJS](http://stealjs.com) project.
 It's other half,